 Amphetamines provide a boost in energy and mood, and suppress appetite.
 Methamphetamine in particular has enormous potential for abuse, and addiction can cause long-lasting brain damage along with other problems.

 Amphetamine is a collective term given to amphetamines, dextroamphetamines and methamphetamines.
 They are substances taken to boost energy, mood, and confidence, as well as to suppress appetite.
-Methamphetamines are the most powerfully addictive and can cause long-lasting damage to the brain and central-nervous system.
+Methamphetamines are the most powerfully addictive.

 The drug is made easily in clandestine laboratories with relatively inexpensive over-the-counter ingredients.
 These factors combine to make methamphetamine a drug with high potential for widespread abuse.

 Methamphetamine is commonly known as "speed," "meth," and "chalk."
 In its smoked form, it is often referred to as "ice," "crystal," "crank," and "glass."
 It is a white, odorless, bitter-tasting crystalline powder that easily dissolves in water or alcohol.
 It was developed early in the 20th century from its parent drug, amphetamine, and was used originally in nasal decongestants and bronchial inhalers.
 Methamphetamine causes increased activity, decreased appetite, and a general sense of well-being.
 Its effects can last six to eight hours.
 After the initial rush, there is typically a state of high agitation that in some individuals can lead to violent behavior.

 Methamphetamine is a Schedule II stimulant, which means it has a high potential for abuse and is legally available only through a prescription.
 It is indicated for the treatment of narcolepsy (a sleep disorder) and attention-deficit/hyperactivity disorder; these medical uses are limited, and the doses are much lower than those typical among methamphetamine abusers.